prometheus/proposals/proposals/2024-01-29_native_histograms_text_format.md

 ## Non-Goals

 * Requiring backwards compatability (OpenMetrics 2.0 would be ok), and especially forwards compatability (not required in the OpenMetrics spec).
-* Support for multiple exemplars (this will be done in a future proposal).

 ## How